Where is your website traffic coming from?

 Next, I visited the Gentleman Gazette and Sven Raphael Schneider Twitter page.
 It looks like he and his team tweet often.
 (The team has 24,100 followers.
 It’s a bit low, but there’s a twist in the tale.)

 That gave me an idea—a content strategy that can be endorsed by many influencers (with a gazillion followers).

 Here’s what we’d do next.

-- Check around the other top blogs.
-Figure out which bloggers have thousands of followers on Twitter or Facebook.
+- Find the other top blogs.
+I’d figure out which bloggers with a similar theme generate thousands of followers on Twitter or Facebook.

 - Read their posts/tweets.
 I’d search for any interviews these people did online to figure out what motivates them in their area of expertise.

-- Create an article (or video or infographic) based on my research, I’d then create an infographic.
-If I wanted to influence Christopher Hogan, I would create an infographic or write an article based on formal fashion for men for summer.
+- Create an article (or video or infographic).
+Based on my research, I’d then create an infographic.
+If I wanted to influence Sven Raphael Schneider, for example, I would create an infographic or write an article based on formal fashion for men for summer.
 I would stock the items that feature my content in my online store.
-I could perhaps title it “Men’s Formal Fashion for The Summer Inspired by Christopher Hogan Designs” (or some other designer).
+I could perhaps title it “Men’s Formal Fashion for The Summer Inspired by Sven Raphael Schneider Designs” (or some other designer).

 - Reach out to the expert.
 I would then tweet it to him or post on his FB page.
-If it appeals to him (and it should because I would have spent a whole lot of time on it and showed passion for the artwork and the writing in making it), he will share it.
-That would get me targeted traffic that has the potential to convert.
+If it appeals to him (and it should, because I spent a lot of time on it and showed passion for the artwork and the writing in making it), he will share it.
+Suddenly that gains targeted traffic for me that has the potential to convert.

-- Even if he doesn’t retweet, I know I’m sitting on killer content bound to get noticed by guys who strut around in formals during the summer are sure to notice it, giving me a clear chance at converting it.
+- Focus on good content.
+Even if he doesn’t retweet it, I know I’m sitting on killer content.
+Any guys who strut around in formals during the summer are sure to notice it, giving me a clear chance at converting it.